Teen Mom 2: Jenelle Evans

-In September 2015, Jenelle started dating David Eason, an alleged pipewelder she met on Tinder and they quickly moved in together.
-David had previously met Jenelle's ex-husband, Courtland Rogers, when they were cellmates in prison.
+In September 2015, Evans started dating David Eason, an alleged pipewelder she met on Tinder, and the two quickly moved in together.
+Eason previously met Evans' ex-husband, Courtland Rogers, when they were cellmates in prison.
 David has two children from previous relationships: daughter Maryssa Rose and son Kaden David.
-Jenelle gave birth to their first child together, daughter Ensley Jolie Eason, on January 24, 2017.
+Evans gave birth to their first child together, daughter Ensley Jolie Eason, on January 24, 2017.
 The couple got married on September 23, 2017.
-On October 13, 2018, police were called to Evans' house for a physical assault with Eason.
+On October 13, 2018, police were called to Evans' house because of a physical assault involving Eason.
 According to Evans, Eason slammed her to the ground and broke her collarbone.
 Evans went to the hospital following the incident.
 Evans claimed that Eason had been drinking, which contributed to the assault.
 Evans decided to not press charges and no police report was filed.
-In April 2019, it was reported that Eason beat and shot Evans' dog, Nugget, which led to Jenelle being fired from the Teen Mom franchise.

-In February 2024, Jenelle filed for legal separation and divorce from David, which resulted in him and his daughter, Maryssa moving out of Jenelle's home.
-Maryssa went to live with her mother and stepfather, while David moved into his and Jenelle's boat temporarily.
-Jenelle was able to sign over the house to David through their agreement in their divorce and has recently moved out of North Carolina with her three children.
-Jenelle has cut all contact with her mother, Barbara and has not seen nor spoken to her since Jace was returned to Jenelle after he spent approximately two months in foster care.
+In April 2019, it was reported that Eason beat and shot Evans' dog, Nugget, which led to Evans being fired from the Teen Mom franchise.
+In February 2024, Evans filed for legal separation and divorce from David, which resulted in him and his daughter Maryssa moving out of Evans' home.
+Maryssa went to live with her mother and stepfather, while David moved into his and Evans' boat temporarily.
+Evans was able to sign over their house to Eason through their agreement in their divorce.
+She has since moved out of North Carolina with her three children.
+Evans has cut all contact with her mother, Barbara, and has not seen nor spoken to her since Jace was returned to Evans after he spent approximately two months in foster care.

 Chelsea DeBoer

 Chelsea Anne DeBoer (née Houska) (from Sioux Falls, South Dakota) is the mother of Aubree Skye Lind-DeBoer (born September 7, 2009).
-Since giving birth to her first daughter, Chelsea's life has been consumed with taking care of herself and trying to make her tumultuous relationship with Aubree's father, Adam Lind, succeed.
+After giving birth to her daughter, DeBoer's life became consumed with taking care of herself and trying to make her tumultuous relationship with Aubree's father, Adam Lind, succeed.
 She obtained her GED after years of working towards it and has begun attending beauty school.
-During the sixth season, Chelsea was in a custody battle with Adam over Aubree.
-He wanted joint custody, while Chelsea wanted to keep the current custody arrangement.
-In March 2015, the court ruled in Chelsea's favor.
+During the sixth season, Houska was in a custody battle with Lind over Aubree.
+Lind wanted joint custody, while DeBoer wanted to keep the current custody arrangement.
+In March 2015, the court ruled in DeBoer's favor.

-In late 2014, Chelsea met Cole DeBoer, introduced Cole in the season six premiere of Teen Mom 2 and eventually, they moved in together.
+In late 2014, Chelsea met Cole DeBoer, and the two began dating.
+Chelsea introduced Cole in the season six premiere of Teen Mom 2 and the two eventually moved in together.
 The couple became engaged on November 18, 2015, and married on October 1, 2016.
 On January 25, 2017, Chelsea and Cole welcomed their first child, son Watson Cole DeBoer.
 On August 29, 2018 (her 27th birthday), Chelsea welcomed her third child, a girl named Layne Ettie DeBoer.
 On January 25, 2021, Chelsea gave birth to daughter Walker June.

 In October 2020, Houska announced her departure from the series following the conclusion of season 10A.
 Since 2023, Houska and DeBoer have starred in their own show, Down Home Fab, on HGTV.